MadsJensen/intro_to_scientific_computing/program.md

 * What is "data science"?
     * what _is_ "data"!?
+* Data-driven science?
+    * the OSEMN model
 * What is a computer?
     * How are storage and computation achieved in computing devices?
 Some definitions.
     * Get to know your PC!
 * Installing a scientific data-analysis "environment"
     * Linux on VirtualBox
+    * Anaconda Framework
+* Files and file system(s)
 * The Command Line: telling the computer what to do
     * Terminal & Bash
-    * the OSEMN model
+    * directory navigation
-* Files and file system(s)
+    * basic file manipulations
-    * Textual vs. binary files
-    * The PATH (to glory)
+    * the power of the command line

+## Day 2: The anatomy and building blocks of a program

-* Computer programmes
+* Computer programs
     * Introduction to variables and data types
     * Interactive development vs. scripts

-## Day 2: The anatomy and building blocks of a program

-* Variable types and manipulations
+* More on variable types and manipulations
 * Basic control flow
 * Functions & arithmetic
 * (computing) resources